scottransom/presto/README.md

  * Berkeley-Caltech Pulsar Machine (BCPM) at the GBT (may it RIP...)

-If you need to process them, you can either checkout the "classic" branch of PRESTO, which is not being actively developed.
+If you need to process them, you can either checkout the "classic" branch of PRESTO (see below), which is not being actively developed.
 Or you can use `DSPSR` to convert those formats into SIGPROG filterbank format (and/or maybe someday soon, PSRFITS search format).
 You can grab DSPSR [here](http://dspsr.sourceforge.net).
 If you *really* need to get one of these machines working in PRESTO v2, let me know and we can probably make it happen.
 It will take a day or two of porting for each backend.

 The software is composed of numerous routines designed to handle three main areas of pulsar analysis: